compbiolabucf/X-intNMF/README.md

 - With MLFlow, the model tracks the convergence and values of the objective function, along with its components, including the Euclidean distance between consecutive iterations of the factor matrices.

+## License
+- All source files are licensed under [the MIT License](LICENSE-CODE).
+- The sample datasets are licensed under their respective licenses.
+Users are responsible for complying with the licenses of the datasets they use.

 ## Contact
 For any concern or further assistance, please contact [tienthanh.bui@ucf.edu](mailto:tienthanh.bui@ucf.edu)